Cloud Feeds overview

 By default, the 25 most current events are retrieved first.
 You can specify how many events to retrieve, or modify search parameters to retrieve only events that match a certain criteria.
 The results are returned in Atom Syndication Format, which includes information to help you navigate the list of events in the feed.

-If you'd like more information, a list of URLs, more information about the feeds and events available, how to determine your tenant ID and retrieve authentication tokens, and supported request options, is available at docs.rackspace.com in the Getting Started with Cloud Feeds and the Cloud Feeds Developer Guide.
+If you want more information, such as a list of URLs, information about the feeds and events available, how to determine your tenant ID and retrieve authentication tokens, and supported request options, see the Getting Started with Cloud Feeds and the Cloud Feeds Developer Guide at docs.rackspace.com.

 Getting help and providing feedback

-If you have questions about Cloud Feeds, please see the Cloud Feeds FAQ.
+If you have questions about Cloud Feeds, see the Cloud Feeds FAQ.

 You may also post questions and other discussions in the Rackspace Community API/SDK Developer Forum.

 Your feedback is a key ingredient of Rackspace’s success.
-If you have suggestions for enhancements to Cloud Feeds, please post your idea on the Rackspace Product Feedback site.
-There is a category for Cloud Feeds.
+If you have suggestions for enhancements to Cloud Feeds, post your idea on the Rackspace Product Feedback site.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License